jyan83/Savvy_Care/README.md

 # Savvy Care
-A 3 weeks Insight Data Science Project.
+This is a 3 weeks Insight Data Science Project.

 # Objective
-A web app which forecast the likelihood of skincare product deals in the future to help customers manage their purchases and refills.
+People spend a lot on beauty maintenance, the Average Cost of Beauty Maintenance Could Put You Through Harvard!
+Skincare products have long-shelf life, and always have discount.
+Why not refill your skincare when there is a discount?
+Deals & Steals tool leverages ML models for discount estimation to support cost reduction and purchasing decisions for loyal skincare customers.

 # Data Preparation
 ## Collection
 Data is collected from Dealmoon.com.
-Is is the online shopping guiding website that showing the current deals and the expired deals.
-A web scrawler is built to collect the available deals information.
+It is a online shopping guiding website that showing the current deals and the expired deals.
+A web scrawler using Selenium is built to collect the available deals information.

 ## Cleaning

 # Explatory Analysis